ooni/ooni.org/content/post/berlin-hackathon-2016.md

 such as BlueCoat (which we [detected](https://explorer.ooni.torproject.org/highlights/) in various countries around the world in the past).

-Join us to learn how to dig into OONI’s data and find the evidence that you might need for your next story!
+Join us to learn how to dig into OONI’s data and find evidence that you might need for your next story!